SiamRahman29/TableLamp/content/posts/Facial Recognition for FYP/index.md

 2. Backend: How I process and store the data
 3. Verification: How I do the verification/attendance-recording with the data I have stored

-## Step 1: Frontend - Webcam Integration and Image Capture
+## Frontend - Webcam Integration and Image Capture

 The frontend handles webcam access, live video streaming, and image capture using modern web APIs.